alcidesmig/kong-hackaton-2023/README.md

 # kong-hackaton-2023

 ## About this project

 This project is a Lua-based plugin for Kong API Gateway that help translate specific field in jsonto english or other language was set in header.

+The plugin operates by intercepting the response from the upstream, then forwarding this response to the translation server via Kong, and ultimately responding to the client with the translated message.

+It's necessary to configure the field to retrieve the value from the response body for translation and it also provides the capability to set a different destination language through the header.

 <b>We are testing this plugin yet, so It is possible to find some bugs.
 Please report bugs!</b>